 Before you start, it’s crucial to gather all the ingredients you’ll need.
 When creating complex pastries like the Opera cake, you don’t want to scramble for a missing ingredient halfway through the process.

-Avez-vous vu cela : How to Make a Refreshing Watermelon and Feta Salad with a Mint Dressing?
+Avez-vous vu cela : How to Achieve a Silky-Smooth Italian Gelato with a Custard Base?

 The primary ingredients include butter, sugar, eggs, and flour for the sponge cake, along with instant coffee and hot water to create the coffee syrup.
 For the buttercream, you’ll need additional butter and sugar, eggs, and instant coffee.
 The chocolate ganache requires semi-sweet chocolate and heavy cream.